BADLANDS 2020 | RULES

 RULE#5 CONTROL YOUR TRACKER

-5.1 Satellite tracking is just a service to follow the event online and to determine the final classification: You are fully responsible for ensuring the correct use of it.
+5.1 Satellite tracking is just a service to follow the event online and to determine your location: You are fully responsible for ensuring the correct use of it.

 5.2 Turning off the tracker or long periods of inactivity without reporting to the ICE Mobile or official mail will imply exclusion from the event.

 5.3 A refundable deposit of 50€ will be required for each tracker at registration against loss or damage.

 RULE#6 TAKE YOUR TIME, BE ON TIME

 6.1 After the official time limit -30/May/2020 20:00- you can’t expect any official service or support, but although the event ends your ride can go on…so just relax and enjoy your route.

 RULE#7 TAKE OUT YOUR OWN INSURANCE FOR THE EVENT

 7.1 The organization won’t provide any kind of insurance for the ride.